 However, when you’re out of balance, you might find yourself prone to confusion, over-thinking, giving so much to others that you wear yourself out, craving sweets, or experiencing digestive problems.

-In TCM, Earth is traditionally understood to govern the stomach and spleen organ-meridian systems, which are the organs responsible for most aspects of digestion.
+The earth element is traditionally understood to govern the stomach and spleen organ-meridian systems in TCM.

 Citrus peel: traditionally taken to relieve digestive symptoms

 In TCM, citrus peel (also known as chen pi) is traditionally used to relieve digestive weakness.

 Citrus peel is also taken in TCM to relieve symptoms like nausea, excessive burping, abdominal bloating and feelings of fullness, and is traditionally understood to do that by regulating the flow of qi.